yL3oft/zHomes/README.md

 ![About the Project](https://cdn.modrinth.com/data/cached_images/2939adae27590da621f6332a61d92a12bd474204.png)
-**zHomes** is a plugin for Spigot servers to make player transportation easier and 100% customizable.
+**zHomes** is a plugin for Spigot/Paper/Purpur/Bukkit servers to make player transportation easier and 100% customizable.

-It's 100% free, and only maintained by [yLeoft](https://github.com/yL3oft), has support for PlaceholderAPI, customizable commands, permissions, messages and more.
+It's is 100% free, and only maintained by [yLeoft](https://github.com/yL3oft), has support for PlaceholderAPI, customizable commands, permissions, messages and more.

+This plugin can also convert homes you had from previous plugins (The famous ones) See more in: [/zhomes converter](https://github.com/yL3oft/zHomes/wiki/Commands-&-Permissions#zhomes-converter)

 THANK YOU for using zHomes, if you want to support the project, or have any questions, consider joining our [Discord](https://discord.gg/yCdhVDgn4K) :)